JiashuWu/Android-Barcode/readme.md

 A demo that generates barcodes in Android

 Introduction
 ------------

-This sample demonstrates a barcode generator in Android, which supports various types of barcode such as QR Code, Barcode-128, Data Matrix, PDF-417, Barcode-39, Barcode-93 and AZTEC etc.
+This sample demonstrates a barcode generator in Android, which supports various types of barcode such as QR Code, Barcode-128, Data Matrix, PDF-417, Barcode-39, Barcode-93 and AZTEC etc. Barcode can be saved as image into the photo gallery.

 Pre-requisites
 --------------